knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

     6. Did you understand all you homework problem solutions?
     7. Did you ask in class for explanations of homework problem solutions that weren't clear to you?
     8. Followed the study guide?
-    9. Did you attempt to outline lot of problme solutions quickly?
+    9. Did you attempt to outline lot of problem solutions quickly?
     10. Did you go over the study guide and problems with classmates and quiz one another?
     11. Did you attend the review session and discussed your doubts?
     12. Did you get a reasonable night sleep before the test?